philippslang/tensor_permeability/doc/design.md

 The variable `permeability` is only initialized for the matrix of the model

-## Todo
+@todo need an exception and log policy

-- 2D support
+@todo 2D support
-- Internal boundaries, means regions. requires a keyword to set elements cond to zero and not include in fracs output
+@todo Internal boundaries, means regions. requires a keyword to set elements cond to zero and not include in fracs output